godfreyzubiaga/100-days-of-code/log.md

   **Details**: Changed the 'About Me' description.
 Removed Facebook link and replace it with my twitter link instead.

-  **Thoughts**: I don't feel well today, in terms of coding.
-I feel a little bit down and it's even more frustrating because I don't know the reason why.
-But I still tried to code even if I don't have any energy doing it.
+  **Thoughts**: Thoughts: I feel a little bit down today and I feel even more down because I don't know the reason why.

 **Link to work:** [Portfolio](https://godfreyzubiaga.github.io)
   ***